Most Peagles love playing with children and can be very gentle and affectionate!

 These dogs should be fed high-quality dog food.
 Consult with your veterinarian to determine the best dog food for your pup.
 Generally speaking, the dog should eat between ½ and 1 cup of food each day.
 The exact amount your dog will need will vary based on a variety of factors including his or her weight, age, activity level, metabolism, and any medical concerns.

-Puppies have a smaller stomach than their adult counterparts.
+Puppies have smaller stomachs than their adult counterparts.
 This means that they will need to eat smaller, more frequent meals throughout the day.
 Puppies should be fed between three to four times until they are at least six months old.
 After that time, switching to just two meals each day should be fine.
-Consult with your veterinarian if you are unsure which food is best for your Peagle puppy or how many times they should be fed each day.
+Consult with your veterinarian if you are unsure which food is best for your Peagle puppy or how many times it should be fed each day.

 A Peagle’s coat and overall appearance will vary based on whether they inherit more of the Beagle genes or more of the Pekingese genes.
 Some of these dogs have long coats, while others have shorter coats.
 Although, in general, most Peagles’ coats are silky.
 To keep their coating looking its best and free of dirt and debris, it is important to brush the dog daily or several times a week.
 Peagle Hounds are not a hypoallergenic breed, and they shed a fair amount.